bor0/gidti/manuscript/chapter3.md

 I> ### Definition 5
 I>
-I> A variable in a lambda expression is called _free_ if it does not it appear inside at least one lambda body where it is found in the abstraction.
+I> A variable in a lambda expression is called _free_ if it does not appear inside at least one lambda body where it is found in the abstraction.
 Alternatively, if it does appear inside at least one lambda body, then the variable is _bound_ at the innermost such lambda abstraction.

 This definition of "bound" corresponds roughly to the concept of _scope_ in many programming languages.
 Lambda expressions introduce a new scope in which their argument variables are bound.